jean-pierreBoth/coreset/README.md

 ```

 The algorithm needs more than one pass on the data, so the algorithm takes as argument a structure  providing
 an iterator on the data when needed.
-(Typically the structure could provide file Io to each data).
+(Typically the structure could provide file Io to iterates on data, or just a basic Vec of data).
 **An example is found for mnist data** (Cf *module utils::mnistiter*).

 The implementation does the buffering and parallelization internally.